jonathan-potter/step-by-step-esnext-asteroids/README.md

 - add a new method called `bindHandlers` which will bind the `space` key to a function which calls the ship's `shoot` method
 - place the returned `MovingObject` from the `shoot` method into the `bullets` array
 - make sure you do something with `bullets` in your `move`, `draw`, and `removeOutOfBounds` methods
+#### note
+- you may need to modify some other stuff if you want to change the color of the bullets
 #### finish up
 - refresh your browser
 - you should be able to press `space` and see bullets flying out of your ship (make sure they have cool color and aren't huge)